SalesforceCommerceCloud/commerce-sdk/README.md

 # commerce-sdk

-A mono repo containing the tools needed to be a rockstar commerce cloud developer.
+Salesforce Commerce B2C SDK.

 [![CircleCI][circleci-image]][circleci-url]

+## What is this?

+A mono repo containing the tools needed to be a rockstar commerce developer on the Salesforce Commerce B2C platform.

+To find more information about the Salesforce Commerce platform services or signing up for Salesforce Commerce please see our platform documentation via the [Commerce Cloud Developer Center](https://developer.commercecloud.com/).

 ## Packages